Prednisone for Dogs, Is There a Natural Alternative?

 Contains anti-oxidant compounds, such as, beta-carotene, bioflavonoids, vitamins C and E, selenium, and sulfur-containing amino acids, which are needed to protect the body from the tremendous increase in free radicals that takes place during an inflammatory process.

 Probiotics combat gastrointestinal disorders which is a side effect of prednisone.
 Larger doses of Probiotic Miracle® may be in order during and after prednisone therapy.
 Digestive enzymes can help reduce the inflammatory response induced from digestion, as well as prevent metabolic enzymes from being robbed from critical body functions.

-Prednisone for dogs is a corticosteroid that is used often as an immunosuppressant drug in the treatment of a number of dog illnesses.
+Prednisone is a corticosteroid that is used often as an immunosuppressant drug in the treatment of a number of dog illnesses.
 This makes prednisone an effective treatment option for autoimmune diseases, which are caused by an overactive immune system attacking different organs in the body.

 - Excessive itching

 - Spinal cord injuries

 - Rheumatoid arthritis